WilliamsPJ19/PRISMA-Data-Queries-Sites/Stata Query Codes/README.md

 ##### *2. Added 01_CoreVar_PRiSMA_Dataquery-MAR272023.do to reflect updates in data dictionary.*
 ##### *3. Added 02_DupID_PRiSMA_Dataquery_APR212023.do*

+## How to Setup Your Files Before Running the Stata Codes:
+  #### 1. Create a folder called "data".
+This is where all of the raw .csv files should be stored
+  #### 2. Create a folder called "dictionary".
+This is where the data dictionary should be stored.
+  #### 3. Create a folder called "query".
+This folder is where all the exported reports will be stored.

 ## File Structure
 **\. `01_CoreVar_PRiSMA_Dataquery-MAR272023.do`** This code is developed to be run by site data managers on a **daily** basis
    - Current version date: MAR272023